C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 ### 3.a Software Heritage: Mission, Scope and Infrastructure - 40 minutes

-Software Heritage emerged from academic research culture.
+[Software Heritage](https://www.softwareheritage.org/) is a nonprofit foundation with academic, governmental, and industry partners that emerged from academic research culture.
 Founded in France in 2016 by Roberto Di Cosmo (a computer science professor) with institutional support from the National Institute for Research in Computer Science and Automation (INRIA), it reflects scholarly values: comprehensive collection, rigorous documentation, persistent citation through identifiers, and open access.
-Its organizational model—a nonprofit foundation with academic, governmental, and industry partners—prioritizes long-term preservation over commercial considerations.
+Its organizational model prioritizes long-term preservation over commercial considerations.
 The initiative's publications appear in academic venues; its methods are documented for scholarly scrutiny.

 Think of Software Heritage as a response to an important assessment: preserving source code isn't something that can be done through individual, scattered efforts.
 Instead, it requires well-organized, institutional approaches ([Di Cosmo and Zacchiroli 2017](https://www.softwareheritage.org/wp-content/uploads/2020/01/ipres-2017-swh.pdf)).
-To understand its focus, imagine a library that aims to collect all publicly available books - Software Heritage does this for open source code, though it cannot include proprietary code that is legally protected.
+To understand its focus, imagine a library that aims to collect all publicly available books; Software Heritage does this for open source code, though it cannot include proprietary code that is legally protected.
 Despite this necessary limitation, the archive has still managed to collect an impressive collection of millions of software projects and repositories.

 Software Heritage aims to preserve everything publicly available.
 This comprehensive approach is like preserving an entire ecosystem rather than just a few species.
 Why does this matter?
 Because historical significance often isn't apparent immediately.
 By preserving the complete landscape of software development, future researchers will have access to much richer historical evidence than they would with a more selective approach.